 Your overwintered colony must be populous and healthy

 This is basic.
-If a colony is not robust, it will not put comb in little containers.
+If a colony is not robust, it will not put wax combs in little containers.
 You will be lucky to get any honey at all.
 If a colony is mediocre in strength, skip it and try another.

 To complete fully-capped honey sections, a colony must be large, edgy, and boiling over with bees that are bouncing off the walls and fighting for space.
-Section honey is not for the faint of heart; you can easily identify the perfect colony because you won’t want to go near it without a suit of armor.
+Remember, managing bees for section honey is not for the faint of heart.
+Although you can easily identify the perfect colony for comb honey, you won’t want to go near it without a suit of armor.

 Your colony needs a vibrant young queen